Health Studies

 Course Experience: University-Based Experience

-HLTB44H3 - Introduction to Pathophysiology and The Etiology of Diseases
+HLTB44H3 - Pathophysiology and Etiology of Disease

 This course focuses on functional changes in the body that result from the disruption of the normal balance of selected systems of the human body.
 Building on the knowledge of human biology, students will learn the biological basis, etiopathology and clinical manifestations of selected diseases and other perturbations, with a focus on cellular and tissue alterations in children.